kibook/s1kd-tools/tools/s1kd-defaults/README.md

 =======

 -b &lt;BREX&gt;
-When initializing a new CSDB (-i), use the specified BREX data module to build the `.defaults` and `.dmtypes` files.
+Use the specified BREX data module to build the `.defaults` and `.dmtypes` files.
+This can be used both when initializing a new CSDB (-i) or either file can be generated from a BREX data module separately.

 -D
 Convert a `.dmtypes` file.